12d Synergy + Trimble Quick Sheet

 Is this quick sheet for you?

-In this quick sheet, we are specifically looking at Trimble Business Centre office-based use.
-If your organisation uses Other Trimble software such as Trimble Connect or Trimble Works Manager with TBC Sync to transfer data to remote locations, we are not in any way discouraging you from using these options.
-This quick sheet is intended only to assist organisations manage and store Trimble Business Centre files in 12d Synergy.
+In this quick sheet, we are specifically looking at the Trimble Business Centre office-based use.
+If your organisation uses other Trimble software, such as Trimble Connect or Trimble Works Manager with TBC Sync, to transfer data to remote locations, we are not in any way discouraging you from using these options.
+This quick sheet is intended only to assist organisations in managing and storing Trimble Business Centre files in 12d Synergy.

 1.1.
 Recommended TBC File Structure in 12d Synergy

 One of the unique features of 12d Synergy is its ability to track changes to a folder of files rather than individual files themselves.
 This happens in a Managed Folder.
-This means that you can checkout the managed folder, add, delete or update files in it and 12d Synergy can manage these changes at check-in, uploading all the changes to the server.
-If a folder is managed, it means that you cannot check-out files individually; you must work with the whole folder at one time.
+This means that you can check out the managed folder, add, delete or update files in it, and 12d Synergy can manage these changes at check-in, uploading all the changes to the server.
+If a folder is managed, it means that you cannot check out files individually; you must work with the whole folder at one time.
+A managed folder is displayed as a blue folder .

-When using Trimble Business Centre within 12d Synergy, the VCE project file, project folder and any data/sub folders will need to be checked out together.
+When using Trimble Business Centre within 12d Synergy, the VCE project file, project folder and any data/subfolders need to be checked out together.
 This structure is best housed in a managed folder, as seen in the image below:

 1.2.
 Creating Managed Folders